ardoq/ardoq-csharp-client/README.md

 ######*Relationship diagram*
 ####Models
 The model API is not stable yet, so you have to create your Model in the UI and refer to the id.
-####More examples
-The api is pretty straight forward.
-For more examples, please refer to the [tests](https://github.com/ardoq/ardoq-java-client/tree/master/src/test/java/com/ardoq/service).

 ###License

 Copyright © 2014 Ardoq AS